NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ## R Markdown in a reproducible research setting

 R Markdown makes your analysis more reproducible by connecting your code, figures and descriptive text.
 You can use it to make reproducible reports, rather than e.g. copy-pasting figures into a Word document.
-You can also use it as a notebook, in the same way as lab notebooks are used in a wetlab setting.
+You can also use it as a notebook, in the same way as lab notebooks are used in a wet lab setting (or as we us a Jupyter notebook in the [tutorial](jupyter.md)).

 In this exercise we will use R Markdown to make a reproducible report in form of a Supplementary Material PDF for the MRSA project.
 The benefits of having a reproducible Supplementary Material includes: